1toop/NatroMacroDev/README.md

 <!--
 Thanks for downloading Natro Macro!

-To run the macro, just extract the folder and open 'natro_macro.exe'!
+To run the macro, just extract the folder and open 'NATRO_MACRO.exe'!

 If you need help or just want to discuss, join our Discord at .gg/natromacro!